 If you are required to file Form 1042-S electronically but you fail to do so, and you do not have an approved waiver, you will be subject to a penalty unless you show reasonable cause.
 The penalty applies separately to original and corrected returns.

-Note: Refer to the Increase in Information Return Penalties page for the inflation-adjusted penalty amounts for filing years 2011 through 2018.
+Note: Refer to the Increase in Information Return Penalties page for the inflation-adjusted penalty amounts.

 For additional information and instructions on filing Forms 1042-S electronically, extensions of time to file Form 8809, and Hardship Waivers (Form 8508), see Publication 1187, Specifications for Electronic Filing of Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.